DarshanS-Dev/APE-Automated-Prompt-Evaluation/README.md

 **`BackgroundTasks` over Celery** — Eval runs are kicked off as background tasks, keeping the MVP dependency-light.
 The upgrade path to Redis + Celery is clear when scale demands it.

 **Diff at read time** — No FK stored on the run for comparison.
 The previous run is resolved at query time via `triggered_at`, with an optional override via query param.

+**Dual auth model** — JWT for human sessions (30-minute expiry, stateless), API keys for programmatic and CI/CD access (hashed with SHA-256, never stored raw).
+Modeled after Anthropic and Stripe's key patterns.
+API keys are shown once on creation; only the hash lives in the database.

 ---